What is "Natural Young Angus Beef"?

 Will I get raw meaty bones and other treats for my pets?

 Yes.
 Let us know and we can have bones included for your pets.
 Raw meaty bones are advocated in a pet diet championed by veterinarian Tom Lonsdale.
 Organs like liver, kidneys, and heart also make healthy treats for dogs and cats.
-Check out these items (and prices!) from American Dog Treats.
 Two books on natural products for pets are "Raw Dog Food Book" and "Natural Nutrition for Dogs and Cats: The Ultimate Diet."

 top of page